-Electrical installations age and few realise an inspection is something that should be scheduled with an electrician to ensure the fixed wiring and accessories are safe for continued use in the same way you would a gas boiler.
+Wiring and their associated accessories age and few realise an electrical inspection is something that should be scheduled with an electrician to ensure the fixed wiring and accessories are safe for continued use in the same way you would a gas boiler.

-Inspecting the fixed wiring will help reveal risk of electrocution, fire and compare it to the latest British safety standards (BS7671) that electricians keep up-to-date with.
+Inspecting the fixed wiring, fuse board, earthing and bonding will help reveal risk of electrocution, fire and compare it to the latest British safety standards (BS7671) that registered electricians in Cardiff keep up-to-date with.

 When the inspection (referred to as Electrical Installation Condition Reporting) has been completed you will receive a report stating no problems were found, or what is required to make the installation safe and in line with current wiring standards.
-Often electrical wiring is safe but requires upgraded earthing and bonding for example before adding a shower or extra sockets.
+Often electrical wiring is safe but requires upgraded earthing and bonding before adding a shower or extra sockets for example.

 You may spot a leaking radiator, but no-one can see electricity – only testing will reveal if cables are breaking down, overloaded and have loose connections.
 A faulty electrical installation may mean there is an increased risk of electrocution or fire.
-So if your next test date is due, or you are considering mortgaging a property: get in touch.
-I’m the registered electrician for through cost-effective electrical inspections in Cardiff you can rely on.
+So if your next test date is due, or you are considering mortgaging a property: i’m the registered electrician for through cost-effective electrical inspections in Cardiff you can rely on.

-The visual part sometimes discovers loose connections, exposed live parts and undersized cables many going unnoticed until a problem arises like flickering lights, or a warm socket outlet.
+Visual inspections can discover loose connections, exposed live parts and undersized cables.
+Some faults go unnoticed until a problem arises like flickering lights, a warm socket outlet or tripping rcd.

-Testing will highlight if any of the cables are breaking down internally, overloaded and if the circuits will disconnect in the required time should a fault arise.
+Testing helps to find if any of the cables are breaking down, overloaded and if the circuits will disconnect in the required time should a fault arise.

-Residual current devices (RCDs for short) are life-saving devices and these are also checked – not just the test button which occupiers should do every 3 months, but the time taken to disconnect the power using calibrated equipment simulating a fault.
+Residual current devices (RCDs) are life-saving devices and these are also checked – not just the test button which occupiers should do every 3 months, but the time taken to disconnect the power using calibrated equipment simulating a fault.

 The electrical inspection process; what to expect on the day

-Previous paperwork should be made available so the electricians carrying out the work can compare test results to see if something has changed drastically.
-Access to the whole property is necessary including the loft and outbuildings if there is mains power present.
+Previous paperwork should be made available wherever possible so test results can be compared to see if anything has changed on any of the circuits, such as insulation resistance readings which would suggest the condition of the wiring is deteriorating.
+Access to the whole property is necessary including the loft and outbuildings if mains power is present.

 I walk around the property to get an idea of the age, condition and evidence of any electrical alterations and any obvious problems.
-I then check the consumer unit for circuit identification: The circuits should be labelled to provide information on what circuit protection covers what sections of the property, but often aren’t.
-This isn’t just necessary for the electricians notes, but the occupiers too.
-If you found a cracked socket you would like to think the circuit protection labelled “sockets” would remove the power when switched off, but labels are often missing and cause problems in the event that emergency isolation is needed.
+I then check the consumer unit for circuit identification: Circuits should be labelled to provide information on what circuit protection covers what sections of the property, but often aren’t.
+If you found a cracked socket with exposed live parts in your childs bedroom you would like to think the circuit protection labelled “sockets” would remove the power when switched off, but labels are often missing and cause problems in the event that emergency isolation is needed.
 Once the circuit information has been gathered the electrical inspection and testing can begin.

 The electrical safety test procedure